bitcart/bitcart-docs/deployment/manual.md

 The store and admin site need **public** access to the bitcart api (URL should be resolvable both client and server side).

 Using the manual method you need to set that with environment variables.
-The complete setup of the BitcartCC Admin Panel and Store may look like this:
+The complete setup of the Bitcart Admin Panel and Store may look like this:

 ```bash
 # bitcart-admin